CHC30113 Certificate III in Early Childhood Education and Care

 Meerilinga Young Children’s Foundation Inc. trading as Meerilinga Training College.
 Registered Training Organisation NTIS code: 6000

 - About the course

 A successful pass of this course with Meerilinga will allow you to apply for child care jobs within child care centres around Australia and set you up with skills that you can use around the world.
 The perfect course for anyone looking to become a child care worker.
-The course is offered in a classes format and also as a Traineeship.
+The course is offered in a class format.

 Perth child care courses are conveniently held at Meerilinga locations in West Leederville on the corner of Southport and Cambridge Street, just near the Leederville and West Leederville train stations, at Meerilinga Beechboro and Meerilinga Cockburn both have free parking and close access to public transport.

-To accommodate students with children classes run during school terms and are held 2 days a week 9:30am – 2.30pm.
-The course runs over an 18 week period with two separate Practical Placements arranged during the course.
+To accommodate students with children classes run during school terms and are held 3 days a week 9:30am – 2.30pm.
+The course runs over an 37 week period with Practical Placements arranged during the course.

 If you require additional support our trainers are available during the break for extra intensive tuition.You are required to complete a minimum of 120 hours up to 200 hours Practical Placement in a regulated childcare service.
 Your work placement hours may vary depending on your progression.

 It is recommended that applicants must be 16 years of age or above at the time of course orientation to offer work opportunities.
 Conditions may apply to school age students as outlined by the Western Australian Department of Education.
 The National Regulations apply workplace conditions for workers under the age of 18.

 The First Aid unit – HLTAID004 provide an emergency first aid response in an education and care setting is a compulsory unit and is delivered through a third party arrangement with First Aid Services Western Australia who can be contacted on firstname.lastname@example.org.

 At Meerilinga Training College it’s not just about what we do but how and why we do it.